ostadabbas/AI-Human-Co-Labeling-Toolbox-AH-CoLT-/README.md

 The image revising window
 ![Revise_Window](doc/Revise_Window.png)

-The keypoints, which need be revised, are displayed in red.
+The keypoints, which need to be revised, are displayed in red.
 After correcting all keypoints marked as errors in one image, human reviser needs to capture the head bounding box by holding and releasing left button to create a pink rectangle.

 | Operation | Description |